-The legend takes place in Izumo (present-day Shimane prefecture), where the Shinto storm god Susano-o was visiting.
-He heard that the eight-headed serpent Yamata-no-Orochi was demanding a sacrifice of young girls every year.
+The legend occurs in Izumo (present-day Shimane prefecture), where the Shinto storm god Susano-o was visiting.
+He heard that the eight-headed serpent Yamata-no-Orochi was demanding the sacrifice of young girls every year.
 He got the monster drunk on strong sake called Yashiori no sake (八塩折の酒), then slew it once it fell into a stupor.

-Another connection of sake and mythology is when the gods leave their respective areas to descend upon Izumo Taisha Shrine.
+Another connection between sake and mythology is when the gods leave their respective areas to descend upon Izumo Taisha Shrine.
 During Kami-ari-zuki (神在月, “the month of the gods,” 10th month of the lunar calendar), the gods supposedly hold meetings about agricultural harvests, marriage unions, and the prosperity and well-being of the Japanese people.
-During this time, the gods feast on local sake, discuss their affairs and then depart to their respective locations after seven days.
+During this time, the gods feast on local sake, discuss their affairs, and depart to their respective locations after seven days.

 Unlike other rowdy festivals, Kami-ari-zuki is a solemn affair in Izumo.
 The Shinto priests and parishioners of Izumo Taisha welcome the gods through ceremonies and rituals.
-In respect, the locals refrain from making loud noises and remain quiet.
+Regarding this, the locals refrain from making loud noises and remain quiet.
 Worshippers around the country also pour into Izumo to pay their respects and pray for good fortune.

 Sake at Festivals, Rituals, Personal Milestones